Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 Key limitations to keep in mind: HDI is a national average and does not show inequality or within-country gaps; it does not capture dimensions such as safety, political freedoms, or environmental sustainability; and some inputs are subject to reporting lags and periodic revisions (including PPP-related income revisions).
 For distribution-sensitive comparisons, UNDP provides complementary indices such as the IHDI (inequality-adjusted HDI) and the PHDI (planetary pressures–adjusted HDI).

-Key insights from the latest HDI league table
+Key insights from the HDI Ranking 2025 edition

 - Europe’s institutional advantage still shows up: many top positions combine longevity, educational attainment, and high incomes at once.